Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Before any information can be exchanged in an end-to-end encrypted system, two things must happen.
 First, participants in the system must provide to the service operator any public keys they wish to use to receive messages.
-Second, the service operator must somehow distribute these public keys to any participants that wish to send messages to those users.
+Second, the service operator must distribute these public keys to any participants that wish to send messages to those users.

 Typically this is done by having users upload their public keys to a simple directory where other users can download them as necessary.
-With this approach, the service operator is trusted not to manipulate the directory by inserting malicious public keys, which means the underlying encryption protocol can only protect users against passive eavesdropping on their messages.
+With this approach, the service operator is trusted to not manipulate the directory by inserting malicious public keys, which means that the underlying encryption protocol can only protect users against passive eavesdropping on their messages.

-However most messaging systems are designed such that all messages exchanged flow through the service operator's servers, so it's extremely easy for an operator to launch an active attack.
+However most messaging systems are designed such that all messages exchanged between users flow through the service operator's servers, so it's extremely easy for an operator to launch an active attack.
 That is, the service operator can insert public keys into the directory that they know the private key for, attach those public keys to a user's account without the user's knowledge, and then inject these keys into active conversations with that user to receive plaintext data.

 Key Transparency (KT) solves this problem by requiring the service operator to store user public keys in a cryptographically-protected append-only log.
-Any malicious entries added to such a log will generally be equally visible to all users, in which case a user can trivially detect that they're being impersonated by viewing the public keys attached to their account.
+Any malicious entries added to such a log will generally be visible to all users, in which case a user can detect that they're being impersonated by viewing the public keys attached to their account.
 However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" which is permanent and easily detectable